FreeRCT/FreeRCT/doc/savegame.rst

   12       2      1-     Frame counter.
   14       2      1-     Next guest (index) to animate.
   16       4      1-     Lowest 'free' index for next new guest.
+  20       2      2-     State of the hunger    complaint counter.
+  22       2      2-     State of the thirst    complaint counter.
+  24       2      2-     State of the waste     complaint counter.
+  26       2      2-     State of the litter    complaint counter.
+  28       2      2-     State of the vandalism complaint counter.
+  30       4      2-     Time since the last hunger    complaint notification.
+  34       4      2-     Time since the last thirst    complaint notification.
+  38       4      2-     Time since the last waste     complaint notification.
+  42       4      2-     Time since the last litter    complaint notification.
+  46       4      2-     Time since the last vandalism complaint notification.
-  20       4      1-     Number of active guests.
+  50       4      1-     Number of active guests.
-  24       ?
+  54       ?
 1-     Contents of "number" active guests.
 Each guest is stored as
                          his unique ID (2 bytes) followed by the `Guest`_ data pattern.
    ?
 4      1-     "STSG"
 ======  ======  =======  ==============================================================